Víctor Pradera Larumbe: Theorist

 Contemporary scholars do not agree how Pradera's theory should be classified.
 Most extensive studies suggest that his vision falls somewhere between social-Catholicism and corporativism, the closest European incarnations having been Dolfuss’ Austria and Salazar's Portugal.
-Other options offered are traditionalism, national traditionalism, corporative neotraditionalist monarchism, organicism, reactionary authoritarism, proto-fascism (prefascism), traditionalist fascism or simply an intellectual magma.
+Other options offered are traditionalism, national traditionalism, corporative neotraditionalist monarchism, organicism, reactionary authoritarianism, proto-fascism (prefascism), traditionalist fascism or simply an intellectual magma.

 Regionalist

 The regionalist question posed an indispensable component of Pradera's theory; it also kept coming back as a major thread of his political activities.
 Today among many Spanish citizens – especially the Basques – Pradera is principally recognized only for his stance on this very topic, usually as a sworn enemy of national minorities.